 When people ask how to set up a VPN, the first thing that usually comes to mind is how tedious the task might be.
-Although setting up a VPN can be confusing, they are important tools for staying secure and privately online, whether through your computer or another device.
+Although setting up a VPN can be confusing, it is an important tool to stay private and secure online, whether through your computer or another device.
 Before diving in and discussing how to set up a VPN, it’s important to understand what a virtual private network (VPN) is.

 What Is VPN?